brclar15/ovidTreebank/README.md

 - `compareTrees.py` : prints out a data comparing two authors
   - here I've compared Ovid and Vergil for what is currently treebanked by both
 - `ovidVergil.csv`
   - the output from the pervious script
+-  `ovid.csv`
+  - the same comparison as above for Ovid 13 and Ovid 1

 ## Data Files